Alicia-MJ/tesis-modelamiento-computacional-de-la-ansiedad/neuronav/envs/README.md

 # Benchmark Environments

-A set of cognitive neuroscience inspired navigation and decision making tasks in environments that have either a grid or graph structure.
+A set of cognitive neuroscience inspired navigation and decision making tasks in environments that have grid structure.

 These environments support the default `gym` interface which is commonly used in open source reinforcement learning packages.
 You can learn more about gym [here](https://github.com/openai/gym).